 Here’s a whole bunch of ideas for leveraging technology to kick those lessons up a notch!

 There are many applications that allow students to provide live feedback.
 A lot of them can be used from smartphones.
 You can also gather feedback by creating a “back channel” using Twitter.

 - Quick, easy Polling Applications: PollDaddy and PollEverywhere are two of many applications that make it quick and easy to create simple polls that can let you gather feedback from students – determine if they are struggling with a topic, if they know the correct answers to questions you ask, and so on.
 They can often participate in these polls using a smartphone.

-- Take it up a notch with Socrative: Socrative is a powerful free app that lets you go well beyond simple polls to more elaborate quizzes.
+- Take it up a notch with Socrative: Socrative is a powerful free app that lets you go well beyond simple polls to more elaborate quizzes, or just use it to gather quick and easy feedback.
 Learn more here.

 - Plickers: This is a pretty cool lo-tech approach to collecting student responses during class that doesn’t require students to use technology.
 Learn more here.

 - Twitter: Twitter is a great way to gather input by creating an easy to use ‘backchannel’.
 This is great for students with smartphones (they will need the Twitter app and an account).
 Simply create a unique hashtag and have students post feedback to Twitter using that hashtag.

 Leveraging gaming mechanics that can make learning more fun is probably easier than you think.
 Any time you bring competition or levels of achievement to a classroom exercise, you’re adding an element of ‘gamification’.
 For a simple example, in one recent assignment in my classroom, I had students search through an interactive computer history timeline for specific facts.
 The first student to correctly identify a fact (like “what was the first computer bug?”) that I had them seek out “won” for that question!
 Of course, gamification can be leveraged in much richer ways.